 - On the right, you can paste sample data from a message from your trading partner into the “Function input” panel.
 Identify the message components you want to build your functions with.

-- On the left, write your functions.
-Note: You can insert functions from scripts you already have saved on integrator.io.
+- On the left, write your functions or insert functions from scripts you already have saved in integrator.io.

 - At the bottom right, click Preview.
 In the bottom left under “Function output,” make sure that the output is the ID number of the flow you want the message to run